-Elevated prolactin can be due to a number of causes, including elevated production/secretion and reduced inhibition.
+Elevated prolactin can be due to a number of causes, including elevated production/secretion as well as reduced inhibition.

 Prolactin is controlled by numerous homeostatic mechanisms, with tonic secretion of prolactin inhibitory hormone (dopamine) by the hypothalamus having a dominant effect 1-3.

 Mechanical interruption of the portal transport of dopamine from the hypothalamus to the anterior pituitary gland (known as stalk effect) will reduce inhibition and thus result in minor elevation of prolactin.
 This can be due to impingement or interruption of portal circulation directly (i.e. at the level of the stalk) or due to increased intrasellar pressure due to an enlarging mass or even due to a congenital ectopic posterior pituitary gland 2,5.

 Similarly, dopamine antagonists (such as the antipsychotics haloperidol and chlorpromazine) as well as a long list of other drugs (including selective serotonin reuptake inhibitors (SSRI), monoamine oxidase inhibitors (MAO-I) and some tricyclic antidepressants(TCA)), can cause hyperprolactinaemia 1.